Herbal Tea vs Green Tea: What are the differences?

 Herbal teas, on the other hand, can be made from nearly any plant you can imagine.
 Mint tea, rose tea, sage tea, lavender tea, chamomile tea, cherry tea, and apple tea are some examples of Herbal tea.,

-2. Green Tea vs Herbal Tea: How are they Produced?
+Green tea vs herbal tea: How are they produced?

 Green Tea

-Green tea does not undergo oxidation while oxidation is the fundamental to creating black tea and Oolong tea.
-Oxidation is a process where the enzymes inside the tea leaves get in contact with the oxygen in the air and start turning darker.
+Green tea does not undergo oxidation while oxidation is fundamental to creating black tea and Oolong tea.
+Oxidation is a process where the enzymes inside the tea leaves come in contact with the oxygen in the air and start turning darker.

 Herbal Tea

 Unlike green tea, herbal tea doesn’t use the tea plant.
-People use dried fruits, flowers, spices, and herbs in varying ratios, pour hot water on them, and let them sleep until the herbal tea reaches the strength of flavor before starting drinking.
+People use dried fruits, flowers, spices, and herbs in varying ratios, pour hot water on them, and let them sleep until the herbal tea reaches the strength of flavor before starting to drink.

 Herbal teas are naturally caffeine free which is why those who are sensitive to caffeine or want to limit their caffeine consumption prefer herbal tea over green tea.
 Herbal teas are excellent for those looking for certain benefits from the herb they're using or someone who has to follow a strict diet without caffeine.

 The list goes on.
 Herbal tea, meanwhile, has a different story.
 As herbal teas are made from a variety of fruits and plants, they have a variety of health benefits.
-While many herbal teas are used as natural remedies there are beverages that are marketed as "herbal tea" but are nothing but sugary water.
-We advise you to keep caution.
+While many herbal teas are used as natural remedies some beverages are marketed as "herbal tea" but are nothing but sugary water.
+We advise you to keep cautious.

 Anybody with a medical condition or pregnancy might want to check with their doctor before consuming any Herbal or Green tea to avoid unwanted side effects.